BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/manager.md

 ## Update node program

-Currently, users can only update nodes through the BFChainMeta node manager.
+Currently, users can only update nodes through the BFMeta node manager.

 ## Restart the node program

-Currently, users can only restart the node through the BFChainMeta node manager.
+Currently, users can only restart the node through the BFMeta node manager.

 > Note: After the node restarts, the identity (address) originally bound to the node will be unbound, and the user needs to bind again.
-For details, please refer to [\<Node Identity Binding\>](/en/Tutorials/PC_full_node_tutorial/Windows/install.md#node-identity-binding)
+For details, please refer to [\<Node Identity Binding\>](/en/Tutorials/PC_full_node_tutorial/Linux/authorize.md#node-identity-binding)